nikolayhg/inner-peace-101/README.md

 # Inner Peace 101

-A: Have you ever experienced anything outside of your experience?
+Q: Have you ever experienced anything outside of your experience?

-B: No
+A: No

-A: Has any object of any of your experiences remained constant in your experience from your birth to your death?
+Q: Has any object of any of your experiences remained constant in your experience from your birth to your death?

-B: No
+A: No

-A: What remains constant in any of your experiences?
+Q: What remains constant in any of your experiences?

-B: Experiencing
+A: Experiencing